openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 As a service owner, I'd like to view configured and fired alerts in the dev perspective of OpenShift console.

+### US11

+As a member of the operations team, I’d like to get notified if the Prometheus servers are acting strange.

+### US12

+As a member of the operations team, I'd like to have an overview about all the Prometheus servers inside a cluster.

+### US13

+As a member of the operations team, I'd like to configure more replicas for the new Prometheus servers.

+### US14

+As a member of the operations team, I'd like to give dedicated users the permission to enable/disable and configure the user workload monitoring stack.

+### US15

+As a member of the operations team I want to see all alerts (cluster and user workload alerts) in the admin perspective and can silence any of them.

 ### Implementation Details/Notes/Constraints

 #### Isolation